puneet21rathi/CodingInsights-SurveyForm/README.md

 - `index.html`: The main HTML file containing the survey form structure.
 - `styles.css`: Stylesheet for enhancing the visual appeal and user experience.
-- `submit_survey.php`: PHP script for processing the submitted survey data.
+- `submit_survey.php`: PHP script for processing the submitted survey date.

-## Contributing

-Your contributions are highly encouraged!
-Whether it's improving the survey questions, enhancing the styling, or adding new features, every contribution is valuable.
-Please review the [Contribution Guidelines](CONTRIBUTING.md) for more details.

-## Issues and Feedback

-If you encounter any issues, have suggestions, or want to provide feedback, please open an [issue](https://github.com/yourusername/your-repo/issues).
-We appreciate your input!

 **Note: This project does not include a specific license.
 All rights are reserved.**